Kava-Labs/kava-bridge/relayer/spec/01_concepts.md

 ## Multi-Party Threshold Signature Scheme

-We use [tss-lib] for key generation, signing using secret shares, and key resharing.
+We use [tss-lib] for key generation, signing using secret shares, and key re-sharing.

 This threshold signature scheme enables multi-party signing among n peers such that any subset of size t + 1 can sign, while any group with t or fewer cannot.

-## TX monitor
+## Transaction Monitoring

-Relayer watches txs on both Ethereum and Kava blockchains for bridge transactions.
+Relayer monitors transactions on both Ethereum and Kava blockchains for bridge transactions.

 ## Leader